aws/aws-node-termination-handler/README.md

 #### Single Instance vs Multiple Replicas

 The Helm chart, by default, will deploy a single instance of Amazon Node Termination Handler.
-With minimal usage of resources, this still provides good responsiveness in processing SQS messages.
+With the minimizing of resource usage, a single instance still provides good responsiveness in processing SQS messages.

 **When should multiple instances of Amazon Node Termination Handler be used?**

-* Responsiveness: The deployment of multiple Amazon Node Termination Handler instances will increase the throughput of processing SQS messages.
-This can aid in Amazon Node Termination Handler not responding to events as quickly as needed -- potentially because of numerous concurrent events or drained Pods taking a long time to terminate.
+* Responsiveness: Amazon Node Termination Handler may be taking longer than desired to process certain events, potentially in processing numerous concurrent events or taking too long to drain Pods.
+The deployment of multiple Amazon Node Termination Handler instances may help.

-* Availability: The deployment of multiple Amazon Node Termination Handler instances will provide mitigation in the case that Amazon Node Termination Handler itself is drained.
-The replica Amazon Node Termination Handlers will process SQS messages, avoiding a delay until the Deployment can start another instance.
+* Availability: The deployment of multiple Amazon Node Termination Handler instances provides mitigation in the case that Amazon Node Termination Handler itself is drained.
+Replica Amazon Node Termination Handlers will process SQS messages, avoiding a delay until the Deployment can start another instance.

 **Notes**

 * Running multiple instances of Amazon Node Termination Handler will not load balance responding to events.
 Each instance will greedily consume and respond to events.
 * Logs from multiple instances of Amazon Node Termination Handler are not aggregated.
-* Multiple instances of Amazon Node Termination Handler will respond to the same event, if the event takes longer than 20s to process.
-This will not result in any errors, with the first response having any effect.
+* Multiple instances of Amazon Node Termination Handler may respond to the same event, if it takes longer than 20s to process.
+This is not an error case, only the first response will have an affect.

 #### Kubectl Apply